-A vehicle equipped with AWD or 4WD (when you select the 4WD mode) has the ability to use all four wheels to power itself.
+A vehicle equipped with AWD or 4WD (when you select) has the ability to use all four wheels to power itself.
 This increases traction which may enable you to safely drive over terrain and road conditions that a conventional two-wheel drive vehicle cannot.